-Static expressions specify the structure of processes.
-As we shall see, the expressions correspond to unmarked LDTSDPNs (LDTSDPNs are marked by definition).
-Remember that a marking is the allocation of tokens in the places of a PN and markings are used to describe dynamic behaviour of PNs in terms of transition firings.
+Static expressions specify the structure of processes, i.e. how activities are combined by operations in order to construct the composite process-algebraic formulas.
+As we shall see, static expressions correspond to unmarked LDTSDPNs (LDTSDPNs are marked by definition).
+Remember that a marking is the allocation of tokens in the places of a PN.
+Markings are used to describe dynamic behaviour of PNs in terms of transition firings.